Planetary habitability: Spectral class

 K-type stars may be able to support life far longer than the Sun.

 Whether fainter late K and M class red dwarf stars are also suitable hosts for habitable planets is perhaps the most important open question in the entire field of planetary habitability given their prevalence (habitability of red dwarf systems).
 Gliese 581 c, a "super-Earth", has been found orbiting in the "habitable zone" (HZ) of a red dwarf and may possess liquid water.
-However it is also possible that a greenhouse effect may render it too hot to support life, while its neighbor, Gliese 581 d, may be a more likely candidate for habitability.
+However, it is also possible that a greenhouse effect may render it too hot to support life, while its neighbor, Gliese 581 d, may be a more likely candidate for habitability.
 In September 2010, the discovery was announced of another planet, Gliese 581 g, in an orbit between these two planets.
 However, reviews of the discovery have placed the existence of this planet in doubt, and it is listed as "unconfirmed".
 In September 2012, the discovery of two planets orbiting Gliese 163 was announced.
 One of the planets, Gliese 163 c, about 6.9 times the mass of Earth and somewhat hotter, was considered to be within the habitable zone.

-A recent study suggests that cooler stars that emit more light in the infrared and near infrared may actually host warmer planets with less ice and incidence of snowball states.
+A recent study suggests that cooler stars that emit more light in the infrared and near-infrared may actually host warmer planets with less ice and an incidence of snowball states.
 These wavelengths are absorbed by their planets' ice and greenhouse gases and remain warmer.

 A 2020 study found that about half of Sun-like stars could host rocky, potentially habitable planets.
-Specifically, they estimated with that, on average, the nearest habitable zone planet around G and K-type stars is about 6 parsecs away, and there are about 4 rocky planets around G and K-type stars within 10 parsecs (32.6 light years) of the Sun.
+Specifically, they estimated that, on average, the nearest habitable zone planet around G and K-type stars is about 6 parsecs away, and there are about 4 rocky planets around G and K-type stars within 10 parsecs (32.6 light years) of the Sun.

-A stable habitable zone
+Stable habitable zone

 The habitable zone (HZ) is a shell-shaped region of space surrounding a star in which a planet could maintain liquid water on its surface.
 The concept was first proposed by astrophysicist Su-Shu Huang in 1959, based on climatic constraints imposed by the host star.
 After an energy source, liquid water is widely considered the most important ingredient for life, considering how integral it is to all life systems on Earth.
 However, if life is discovered in the absence of water, the definition of an HZ may have to be greatly expanded.